samsk/go-mypicfs/README.md

 ## Notice

-- Only **.picasa.ini** files are recognized and interpreted, you should rename all existing **Picasa.ini** files to make them work.
+- Only **.picasa.ini** files are recognized and interpreted, you should rename all existing **Picasa.ini** files to make it all work.
-- Right now **.picasa.ini** files are cached for 1/2 hour, therfore it might take up to 1/2 till your changes (i.e. adding starred photo) will propagate.
+- Right now **.picasa.ini** files are cached for 1/2 hour, therefore it might take up to 1/2 hour till your changes (i.e. adding a starred photo) will propagate.